 The voices of all the writers speak, plead and even clamor throughout this world.
 They make us laugh, they make us cry.
-They inspire us to be brave.
+Those writers inspire us to be brave.
 They challenge us to new heights—and they also can deceive us.

 We are influenced by the “in-crowd,” we are persuaded by our friends.
 We hear, but do we discern?
-We are quick to reply, to comment, to join.
+Oh friend, we are quick to reply, to comment, to join.
 We act, but do we discern?

 To discern means to recognize or perceive clearly.
 Today information is being thrown in our direction so fast that we almost begin to be swept away into a zoned out mode.
 And when we wake up we are on a road called Regret.

 The wise and righteous voices are speaking, but they are crying out among the many voices that would lead us astray.
 Humanistic ideas come into our hearts and minds making blind spots to the biblical world view that should be firmly established in us if we’re not careful.
 We must avoid this trap of voices.

 How to Avoid the Trap of Voices